 How to Price Your Stock Options (and Avoid IRS Noncompliance Penalties)

-Section 409A states that stock options are treated as nonqualified deferred compensation if the stock options have an exercise price that is less than the fair market value on the date of the grant.
-All deferred compensation arrangements for stock options must comply with several rules, including, but not limited to, the following rules:
+Section 409A states that stock options are treated as nonqualified deferred compensation if the stock options have an exercise price that is less than the fair market value (FMV) on the date of the grant.
+All deferred compensation arrangements for stock options must comply with several rules, including but not limited to, all of the following rules:

-- The number of shares subject to the option must be fixed on the grant date of the option; and
+- The number of shares subject to the option must be fixed on the grant date of the option.

 - The option may not include any additional feature such as an exchange for other deferred compensation or material modifications for the deferral of compensation.

-- Whether the valuation method is used for other purposes, and
+- Whether the valuation method is used for other purposes.

 - Other financial and non-financial items.

-In addition to the reasonable valuation method, the valuation is considered presumptively reasonable if it meets one of the three Safe Harbor criteria below:
+In addition to the reasonable valuation method, the valuation is considered presumptively reasonable if it meets at least one of the Safe Harbor criteria below: